melissawm/sphinx-tags/docs/quickstart.rst

 For each tag, a new rst file is created in ``tags/<tagname>.rst`` containing a table of contents of each file associated with that tag.

-A "Tag Overview" page is also created that can be added to the index and show all tags defined for this documentation set.
+A :ref:`tagoverview` page is also created that can be added to the index and show all tags defined for this documentation set.